Pubfred/ZDNA/README.md

-XDNA Core integration/staging repository
+ZEON Core integration/staging repository
 =====================================

-XDNA is a brand new digital currency that combines all the positive aspects of successful digital currencies, while taking into account their flaws and weak points.
+ZEON is a brand new digital currency that combines all the positive aspects of successful digital currencies, while taking into account their flaws and weak points.
 The project brings tangible benefits not only to the digital world but also to the real one.